tiagopog/smart_rspec/README.md

     $ bundle

-Require the gem in top of your `spec/rails_helper.rb` (or equivalent):
+Require the gem at the top of your `spec/rails_helper.rb` (or equivalent):
 ``` ruby
 require 'smart_rspec'
 ```

-Then include SmartRspec:
+Then include the SmartRspec module:

 ``` ruby
 RSpec.configure do |config|